Learn and Unlearn

-It is also important to consider the bigger picture implications of choosing whether or not to get informed.
+It is also important to consider the bigger picture implications of choosing whether or not to want to learn the truth.
 As an attitude, ‘wanting to know’ supports us to be responsible, curious, and empathetic.
 An attitude of ‘not wanting to know’ invites apathy and denial.
-Choosing to get informed is an expression of ‘wanting to know.’
+Choosing to learn is an expression of ‘wanting to know.’

 Just as important as choosing to learn is the willingness to unlearn the habits of mind and ways of being in the world that we are coming to recognise as being dangerous and destructive.
 These include, but are not limited to, the attitudes that lead to ecocide, sexism, misogyny, racism, homophobia, and violence against First Peoples.